 This document provides a preliminary vision for such a response.
 It draws upon what we know works to end homelessness for other populations, along with strategies that support the unique needs of unaccompanied youth and young adults under 25.

-What a School Custodian Sees and Hears May Rescue a Life!
+What a School Staff Sees and Hears May Rescue a Life!

 When foreclosures force children from their homes, their education is disrupted, their peer relationships crumble, and the social networks that support them are fractured.
 Indeed, their physical health, as well as their emotional health and well-being is placed at risk.